robocol-rem-u/motion_control/README.md

-# motion_control_pkg
+# motion_control

 ## Overview
-This is a ROS package made for autonomous navigation and teleoperation of the leo rover, for the ERC 2021.
+This is a ROS workspace made for autonomous navigation and teleoperation of the leo rover, for the ERC 2021.

 **Keywords:** ROS, ERC_2021, python